Social Media Content Sharing Platform

 The LoveIt Android app predated Material Design’s cohesive language on Google’s apps and as such needed to adhere to multiple device and OS types.

 It took on specific design elements, such as button shapes and modified navigation to account for the back button, but was more or less a straight iOS port to Android.
 This decision was also done for time and budget reasons.
 A more comprehensive Android strategy was preferred but abandoned.

-I observed that on a full size iPad, while comfortable to scroll up and down in portrait mode, it was more natural to scroll left to right in landscape mode.
-As such, the algorithm had to be recalculated and rewritten to accommodate this improved experience – which lead to a breakthrough in the overall application.
+Through user observation on a variety of app types and device orientation, I had recognized that on a full size iPad or tablet, it was more comfortable to scroll up and down in portrait mode, but less natural in Landscape and therefore easier for users to review content by scrolling left to right in Landscape mode.
+To accomplish this user experience enhancement, the algorithm had to be recalculated and rewritten to accommodate the tiled images in various shapes and sizes presented in logical chronological order.
+Ultimately, this small change lead to a breakthrough in the overall application design and purpose.